Trump forges bond with Brazil's Bolsonaro in White House visit

 Colombia became in 2018 the only Latin American nation to join the North Atlantic Treaty Organization, as a “global partner,” which means it will not necessarily have to take part in military action.

-Ahead of Tuesday’s meeting, Bolsonaro waived a visa requirement for U.S. visitors to Brazil and in a Fox News interview threw his weight behind Trump’s immigration agenda, which includes a wall on the Mexican border.
+In a Fox News interview on Monday, Bolsonaro threw his weight behind Trump’s immigration agenda, which includes a wall on the Mexican border.

 “We do agree with President Trump’s decision or proposal on the wall,” Bolsonaro said, in remarks translated to English by the broadcaster.
 “The vast majority of potential immigrants do not have good intentions.
 They do not intend to do the best or do good to the U.S. people.”

+His comments sparked an uproar at home and among Brazilians in the United States, forcing Bolsonaro to issue an apology.

+“I meant to say that a little part of the people who immigrate don’t have good intentions and I made a mistake.
+I apologise for that,” he said.

-Reporting by Lisandra Paraguassu and Roberta Rampton, Additional reporting by Steve Holland; Writing by Marcelo Rochabrun and Mary Milliken; Editing by Bill Trott and Rosalba O'Brien
+Reporting by Lisandra Paraguassu and Roberta Rampton, additional reporting by Steve Holland and Alexandra Alper; Writing by Marcelo Rochabrun and Mary Milliken; Editing by Rosalba O'Brien and Phil Berlowitz